 Learning the Language of Light

 The part I enjoyed the most was learning the Language of Light.
-As it says in the beginning of the book, this isn't a manual to operate your flash.
-If so, all you would learn is how to adjust the dials and buttons of your flash, but that's now what we're after.
+As it says at the beginning of the book, this isn’t a manual to operate your flash.
+If so, all you would learn is how to adjust the dials and buttons of your flash, but that’s now what we’re after.

 The Hot Shoe Diaries is really about the potential of light and how you can use it to communicate.
 You do that through light, by wrangling it into the correct form to serve your subject.